MichaelStevenson2207/nidirect-pointer-poc-api-demo/README.md

 Then to create the database (you need sql server installed) with 1 seeded entry: update-database in the Nuget package manager tools in Visual studio.

+Redis

+You will have to create a Redis service in Azure to utilise the caching.

 Jwt authentication

 You need to add a key, Issuer and Audience in appsettings but I recommned always keeping these in your secrets file.